 From its inception in 2001, I chaired the Technical Committee Learning Technology of the Dutch Standards Organisation (NEN), from which I stepped down in April 2011, after completing a 10 year stint.
 As of June 2010 I became Honorary Professor, at the Caledonian Academy of Glasgow Caledonion University, in which capacity I chaired the Caledonian Academy Reference Group, after having served as a member for 3 years.
 I am co-founder and co-chair of the yearly Computer Science Education Research Conference series (CSERC), which started in 2011.
 As of September 2014 I became the chair of the Examination Board of the faculty of Management, Science and Technology (CvE-MST), from which I stepped down September 1st, 2019.

-Before retiring, I maintained a lively online presence, blogging and tweeting about my work (no Twitter anymore since Elon Musk took over), sharing my slides via Slideshare, curating content on networked learning, in particular MOOCs through a once gold-labeled Scoop.it site and a Mendeley site, as well as sharing online profiles and publication lists at Mendeley and ResearchGate, Kudos and LinkedIn.
-As an author, I still maintain the following ORC ID: orcid.org/0000-0003-4009-4980, which may be viewed at ORCID.
+Although less so than in the past, I maintain an online presence, blogging (here) and tweeting about my work (no Twitter anymore since Elon Musk took over), sharing my slides via Slideshare, curating content on networked learning, in particular MOOCs through a once gold-labeled Scoop.it site and a Mendeley site, as well as sharing online profiles and publication lists at Mendeley and ResearchGate, Kudos and LinkedIn.
+As an author, I maintain the following ORC ID: orcid.org/0000-0003-4009-4980, which may be viewed at ORCID.
 If you feel my academic expertise in the fields sketched in the above is of value to you somehow, please drop me a line at pbsloep[at]gmail[dot]com, by reacting to this page, or through Peerwith.